Iraq's Maliki finally steps aside, paving way for new government

 "The Islamic State is massing its militants near Qara Tappa," said one of the security sources.
 "It seems they are going to broaden their front with the Kurdish fighters."

-(This story has been refiled Corrects to clarify reference to Iraqi officials, not U.S. administration, in paragraph 12)
+(The story was corrected to clarify reference to Iraqi officials, not U.S. administration, in paragraph 12)

 (Writing by Michael Georgy; Additional reporting by Arshad Mohammed and Missy Ryan in Washington; Editing by Peter Millership, Jim Loney, Ken Wills and Lisa Shumaker)